radixnameservice/docs/wiki/registration/lifecycle.md

 Short answer no. It will almost certainly be way cheaper, because domain renewals always follow the [base pricing schedule](wiki/registration/base-pricing.md).
 <br /><br />

-> #### Huh, compensation if I lose an auction?
-How?

-Absolutely - those who originally attempt to register a domain will always get an 'edge' in an auction if another party happens to attempt to purchase the same domain within its settlement period.
-The original applicant will always be compensated if they lose at auction.
-Please see more information on the [auctions](wiki/registration/auctions.md) page.